Gexkill/sweng2/PP/src/index.md

 ### 2.1.1 Internal Logic Files

-The different ILFs that will be used by our systems can be deduced from the class diagram representing the `model` of our application that is located in the RASD and is shown here under.
+The different ILFs that will be used by our system can be deduced from the class diagram representing the `model` of our application that is located in the RASD and shown here under.

 ![Model taken from the RASD][model]

-For each component, its complexity and the associated function points are listed in the table here under :
+For each component, its complexity and the associated function points are listed in the table here under:

 | **ILF**                | **Complexity** | **Function Points** |
 |------------------------|----------------|---------------------|